s0ymiranda/MPLInterpreter/README.md

    ```bash
       make run
    ```
-   Also you can run all the files in the samples folder by using make test:
+   Also you can run all the files in the samples folder by using make mpl:
    ```bash
       make mpl
    ```